Eligibility Requirements

 When will applicants be notified if they will be receiving a Hill Prize?

-Recipients will be notified in early December 2023.
-The PI or team lead must be able to attend the prize ceremony the evening of February 5, 2024, at the opening reception of the TAMEST 2024 Annual Conference in Austin, Texas.
+Recipients will be notified in November 2026.
+Recipients will be announced in January 2027.
+The PI or team lead of the winning application must be able to attend the prize ceremony the evening of February 1, 2027, at the opening reception of the TAMEST 2027 Annual Conference in Houston, Texas.

-If an applicant is not selected, they will be notified in mid-December.
+If an applicant is not selected, they will be notified in December.

 If our application isn’t selected for funding, will our proposal maintain confidentiality?